My Al Capone Museum | home

 There recently were two legal guns that belonged to Al Capone that were sold at Witherell's auction.
 These were in his son's possession ("Sonny" Albert Francis) and they were later left to Sonny's daughters after his death.

 These guns would be the most authentic yet.
-Many gun enthusiasts claim fake and really have no clue what they are talking about.
+Many gun enthusiasts claim to be fake and really have no clue what they are talking about.
 They think all of Al's guns were illegal and used in murders, so these can't be really Al's.
 Another reason they disbelieve is because one gun had modern engravings and a modern sight on it.
-They immediately cried fake without even realizing Albert Sonny Capone background with firearms.
-Sonny had a love for and a great expertise in guns.
+They immediately cried, fake without even realizing Albert Sonny Capone's background with firearms.
+Sonny had a love for, and a great expertise at guns.
 They fail to realize that Sonny Capone took this authentic 1911 Colt handed down to him from his father (Al Capone), and modernized it for shooting competition!
 He had decided to make it his own while keeping his dad's memory close to him and enjoying his sport.
-He had his father's Colt engraved and added the modern sights to it in order to use it for target shooting, a sport he loved and excelled at.
+He had his father's Colt engraved and added modern sights to it in order to use it for target shooting, a sport he loved and excelled at.
+So why was this gun so heavily bastardized from its original Al Capone ownership?
+Very simple!
+The IRS were constantly hounding the Capone family for the payment still owed from his income tax trial.
+Sonny, not wanting to lose it, probably had it modified to disguise it.
+It also seems to be restamped or overstamped.

 Sellers gouging buyers and dishonesty!!!

-Many types of people particpate in auctions.
+Many types of people participate in auctions.
 Some are legitimate collectors looking for a real authentic item that belonged to Al Capone.
 Some others are not.
 There are those whose only real goal is to get the item and then immediately sell it at a higher mark up.
-And some at really, really insane mark ups!
+And some really, really insane mark-ups!
 I know you will say "Hey, it's their business!
 Sure it is!
-But that doesn't not mean you should be dishonest about it either!
+But that doesn't mean you should be dishonest about it either!
 Now where is the dishonesty?
 A seller is dishonest when he charges a very high price for an item, but is not willing to take the time to answer any of your questions.
 That is the first red flag!
-The higher the price, the higher amount of information and chain of custody that should be supplied!
+The higher the price, the higher the amount of information and chain of custody that should be supplied!
 Answers must be provided!
 Why?
-Because come time one day for you to sell your item you might not even get what you paid for it because you will have no answer as to how this item came to be before you got it, and in who's posession it was before last!
+Because one day comes for you to sell your item, you might not even get what you paid for it because you will have no answer as to how this item came to be before you got it, and, in who's posession it was before last!
 As I always said!
 Provenance, provenance, provenance!!!

-Some will buy an item of clothing, cut it up into small pieces (Swatches) and charge a big amount for a tiny fragment.
-They will not tell you how many pieces they made, and will make you feel like it's the last one on earth.
+Some will buy an item of clothing, cut it up into small pieces (swatches) and charge a large amount for a tiny fragment.
+They will not tell you how many pieces they made, and it will make you feel like it's the last one on earth.
 In reality, they cut up about hundreds of them!

-Also watch the wording of an item!
-I have seen an item bought at the Witherell's Al Capone auction being resold at a huge amount with the new owner of the said item now twisting the words making it sound like Al Capone actually owned the item.
-Turns out the item was only in Sonny Capone and his daughter's possession.
+Also, look at the wording of an item!
+I have seen an item bought at the Witherell's Al Capone auction being resold for a huge amount with the new owner of the said item now twisting the words, making it sound like Al Capone actually owned and used the said specific item.
+Turns out some of the items were only in Sonny Capone and his daughter's possession.
 Not Al's or Mae's at all!

 In closing

-Even though there is endless nonsense being sold out there today just don't discourage and keep at it.
+Even though there is endless nonsense being sold out there today, just don't discourage yourself and keep at it.
 Items are there, though far apart.
-I was lucky with Capone objects as the people I dealt with were very honest and their provenance was beyond reproach, so don't dismay as there are still a lot of good guys out there!
+I was lucky with Capone objects as the people I dealt with were very honest, and their provenance was beyond reproach, so don't be dismayed as there are still a lot of good guys out there!
 It took me twenty years and many mistakes along the way to see my first real signature.
-Took another couple to buy one.
+It took another couple to buy one.
 The guy was very honest and didn't gouge me.
 I've seen alot of fakes before that.
 There are alot out there who will give you a fair price for something authentic.
-Better to save up for something authentic than to squander your money on many low priced knick knack "iffy" items that later turn out to be duds and have no resale value!
+Better to save up for something authentic than to squander your money on many low-priced knick-knack "iffy" items that later turn out to be duds and have no resale value!

-Remember that if you ever get taken, it's at least a good lesson for the next time.
-This is how we learn.
+Remember that if you ever get taken, it's at least a good lesson for the next time for this is how we learn.

 First Posted March 2008